PGCE Education (Secondary)Find a programme

 - Channel Islands/Isle of Man: full-time

-Please note that the total cost of this programme is the same as the cost of an undergraduate degree programme, which is currently set at £9,250 per year for UK/EU students, subject to government approval.
+Please note that the total cost of this programme is the same as the cost of an undergraduate degree programme, which is currently set at £9,250 per year for UK/EU students.
 Should the undergraduate fee change in future, the PGCE fee will also change.

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.